Challenges

 To rotate strings by K characters means to cut these characters from the beginning and transfer them to the end.
 If K is negative, characters, on contrary should be transferred from the end to the beginning.

-- Each line in the input data file will contain a number
+• Each line in the input data file will contain a number K and some string S separated by space - one pair in each line.

-by absolute value. - The answer should contain strings rotated in accordance with the rule above, separated by spaces.
+• The answer should contain strings rotated in accordance with the rule above, separated by spaces.

 For example: